 A second album, THE LONELINESS OF NIGHT, a naked and intimate romantic album, was released in Summer 2013, whilst a third album, THE JOURNEY ....
 SO FAR, was released in 2014.

-A new EP, CARNIVAL, is released in November 2015, to be followed by his long-awaited new album, SONGS FROM A TRAILER PARK, (a double album) which will be released January 2016.
+A new EP, CARNIVAL, is released in 2016, to be followed by his long-awaited new album, SONGS FROM A TRAILER PARK.
 SONGS is a very intimate release and features demos and out-takes, recorded solely at home.
 It accompanies his recent new collection of short stories, TRAILER PARK TALES, which was published early in 2015.

 Jon's last band in LA consisted of a Doobie Brother and members of Chicago and Bonnie Raitt's band, recording in Danny (Three Dog Night) Hutton's Trancas Canyon studio in Malibu, Danny providing backing vocals alongside Jon.